Best holiday rental deals in Lucca

 Holiday Letting Price Information in Lucca

 This graph displays the average prices for the next twelve months in Lucca.
-Prices in a week of July (13/07 - 20/07) go up to £133 per night, which is the highest average price in the next 12 months.
-The cheapest week to book a holiday rental is in October (12/10 - 19/10).
+Prices during one week in July (06/07 - 13/07) go up to £124 per night, which is the highest average price in the next 12 months.
+The cheapest week to book a holiday rental is in January (05/01 - 12/01).

 Holiday Home Availability Information in Lucca

 The graph shows the weekly availability rate in Lucca for the next twelve months.
-The week with the lowest percentage of available accommodations is in January (12/01 - 19/01).
-On the contrary, you will find the highest number of available rentals in a week of September (21/09 - 28/09).
+The week with the lowest percentage of available properties is in December (22/12 - 29/12).
+Conversely, you will find the highest number of available rentals during one week in September (21/09 - 28/09).

-The above is a climate diagram for Lucca.
-This year, July will have higher average temperatures.
+Above is a climate diagram for Lucca.
+This year, July will have the highest average temperatures.
 On the other hand, you could have temperatures dropping under 3° in January.
-The rainiest month is July while the driest month is June.
+The rainiest month is July, while the driest month is June.

 Explore Tuscany with a holiday home in Lucca